 Once you’ve reach the saturation point, if the muscle can’t hold anymore, it won’t keep it and will flush out any excess creatine.
 Look at the table below to find your perfect dosage based on your body weight.
 Any more and you are wasting the product.
 Too much and it can technically be dangerous.

 Unused (not absorbed excess creatine) ends up in the toilet.
 It puts stress on the kidneys and other filtering organs to eliminate it.
 It’s a waste of product.

-So if you really only need 2.5 g a day creatine dosage based on body weight but all the labels tell you take 5 grams, you are wasting 2.5 grams and putting a small bit of unnecessary stress on your body.
+So if you really only need 2.5 g a day dosage based on body weight but all the labels tell you take 5 grams, you are wasting 2.5 grams and putting a small bit of unnecessary stress on your body.
 It’s worth the effort to get it right rather.

-An over consumption of creatine:
+An over consumption:

 - reduces the efficiency of creatine absorption by muscle,

 - (economically) wasteful